fastred/AHKBuilder/README.md

 # AHKBuilder

 `AHKBuilder` allows you to add initialization based on the builder pattern to your immutable objects with ease.
+Implementation is described in the blog post: http://holko.pl/2015/05/12/immutable-object-initialization/

 ## Usage